cairo-book/cairo-book/src/ch03-01-what-is-ownership.md

 }
 ```

-In this case, we pass try to pass the same array instance `arr` by value to the functions `foo` and `bar`, which means
+In this case, we try to pass the same array instance `arr` by value to the functions `foo` and `bar`, which means
 that the parameter used in both function calls is the same instance of the array.
 If you append a value to the array
 in `foo`, and then try to append another value to the same array in `bar`, what would happen is that
 you would attempt to try to write to the same memory cell twice, which is not allowed in Cairo.